 Statute of limitations

 Generally, the Commissioner of Taxation may amend an assessment within four years after the day of which an assessment is given to a company.
 Under the self-assessment system, an assessment is deemed to have been given to the company on the day on which it lodges its tax return.
 The four-year time limit does not apply where the Commissioner is of the opinion there has been fraud or evasion, or to give effect to a decision on a review or appeal, or as a result of an objection made by the company, or pending a review or appeal.
-For certain small business entities, a two-year amendment period applies.
-An unlimited period of review of an assessment to give effect to a transfer pricing adjustment was changed to a seven-year period of review in respect of assessments raised for an income year commencing on or after 29 June 2013.
+For certain small business entities and, for assessments for income years commencing on or after 1 July 2021, medium business entities (i.e. those with aggregated turnover of between AUD 10 million and AUD 50 million), a two-year amendment period applies.
+A seven-year period of review applies to an assessment to give effect to a transfer pricing adjustment raised for an income year commencing on or after 29 June 2013.

 Topics of focus for tax authorities